lbaitemple/aws-robomaker-jetbot-ros/README.md

     (docker)$ exit
     ```

-1. Back in the RoboMaker IDE and navigate to the terminal
+1. Back in the RoboMaker IDE and navigate to a new terminal
     ```
     # Make sure you exited out of the container in previous step
     # Copy the robot application to S3
+    $ cd ~/environment/rpi/
     $ aws s3 cp ./robot_ws/armhf_bundle/output.tar s3://<S3-BUCKET-NAME>/jetbot/armhf/output.tar
     ```